Sample projects¶

 Tip

-This is an example of an AXI-mapped PWM IP Core that can be generated with LiteX being connected to the ZYNQ Processing System.
+This is an example of an AXI-mapped PWM IP core that can be generated with LiteX, connected to the ZYNQ Processing System.

-The Core uses AXILite interface, so a proper AXI -> AXILite
+The core uses the AXILite interface, so a AXI -> AXILite

 converter is needed.